Nonclassicality of induced coherence without induced emission: Summary

-We have answered a question which is essential to address for generalizing the ZWM-method to fermionic systems.
-We have proposed to perform a ZWM-experiment using a \emph{single-photon pump}.
+We have proposed to perform a Zou-Wang-Mandel (ZWM) experiment using a \emph{single-photon pump}.
 Our theoretical analysis shows that for such a pump no emission stimulated by the light from the first source can occur at the second source.
-We have explicitly shown that the absence of this stimulated emission no way affects the induced lowest-order coherence \cite{Note-corr-order} of the two signal beams, i.e., the beams will produce a single-photon interference pattern if superposed.
+We have explicitly shown that the absence of this stimulated emission does not affect the induced lowest-order coherence \cite{Note-corr-order} of the two signal beams, i.e. the beams will produce a single-photon interference pattern if superposed.

-A comparison with the case of laser pump and the presented experimental results establish that in any ZWM-type experiment, where the crystals are weakly pumped, the induced lowest-order coherence is not due to stimulated emission.
-This fact rules out a classical or semi-classical interpretation of the phenomenon like one suggested in Ref. \cite{shapiro-criticism}.
-Precisely, the induced lowest-order coherence is not due to stimulated emission but might be accompanied by it.
-The effect of stimulated emission can, however, be observed in the intensity correlation of the two signal beams.
+A comparison with the case of laser pump and the existing experimental evidences establishes that in any ZWM-type experiment, where the crystals are weakly pumped, the induced lowest-order coherence is not due to stimulated emission.
+Therefore, our results support the conclusion of Refs. \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA,WM-ind-coh-cl-q} and contradict the conclusion of Ref. \cite{shapiro-criticism}.

-Since the lowest-order interference can be observed in absence of stimulated emission, ZWM-type experiments can be performed with fermions.
-Such experiments will certainly involve different emission processes which, for example, can be a nuclear decay or a pair production.
-In such cases, the accompanying pair or a particle can be a different particle or even its antiparticle (e.g. electron-positron pair).
-The ZWM-type experiments in these cases will lead to numerous novel effects which are absolutely beyond the scope of photonic ZWM-experiments.
-Given the rapid technological advancements in the modern era, we hope that such experiments will be performed in the near future.